-- Students will be allowed to drop the course within the College's Census date without penalization.
-If the student drops AFTER, the student MUST reimburse the district for the cost of course. - Students who are failing at the end of the 1st Nine Weeks and 3rd Nine Weeks may be dropped and will have to reimburse the district the cost of the course. - Student will understand that plagiarism intentional or unintentional is not acceptable; there will be consequences for plagiarism, dismissal from a class and/or suspension. ("Plagiarism" shall be defined as the appropriating, buying, receiving as a gift, or obtaining by any means another's work and the unacknowledged submission or incorporation of it in one's own written work)
+- > Students will be allowed to drop the course within the College's Census date without penalization. - Students who are failing at the end of the 1st Nine Weeks and 3rd Nine Weeks may be dropped. - Student will understand that plagiarism intentional or unintentional is not acceptable; there will be consequences for plagiarism, dismissal from a class and/or suspension. ("Plagiarism" shall be defined as the appropriating, buying, receiving as a gift, or obtaining by any means another's work and the unacknowledged submission or incorporation of it in one's own written work)

-Student Signature Parent Signature College Advisor Signature For Office Use Only: Application # 2018 Orientation GPA Revised May 29, 2018,
+Student Signature - Parent Signature College Advisor Signature For Office Use Only: Application # Orientation GPA Revised July 30, 2019